Top 10 interview mistakes

 - Not be successful once they land the job

-The following tips are given by your typical HR / recruiter blog posts.
-The candidate hears this advice and then feels confident about landing the job because they won’t make the below mistakes.
+The following tips are given by your typical HR/recruiter blog posts.
+The candidate hears this advice and then feels confident about landing the job because they avoid the below-listed mistakes.
 The candidate is set up for failure.
-In my opinion, the usual lists don’t provide any real help to a candidate new to the interview process.
+In my opinion, the usual list of “Do Not’s” don’t provide any real help to a candidate new to the interview process.
 Interview mistakes are made and opportunities lost.

 Below are the usual suspects provided by your usual not so helpful HR experts: